chhsdata/opendatahandbook/1_introduction.md

 #### 3.2 Include Additional Departments | Beginning Winter 2014

 Based on the decisions made for the path forward, other CHHS departments and offices will participate in data sharing through the CHHS Open Data Portal.

+#### 3.3 All CHHS Departments Participating | Winter 2015 and ongoing

+By Winter 2015, all CHHS departments were participating in open data governance and publishing open data to the portal.

 <!-- Pagination -->
 <div class="pagination">